Lily-of-the-Valley is a cultivated and naturalized low growing plant with an erect flowering stem.

 2nd photo - The Canada Mayflower, known as "False Lily of the Valley, Maianthemum canadense

 Notes: The European Lily-of-the-Valley has been on Garden plant lists up through the early 2000's.
 One record of its arrival in the Garden was when Martha Crone planted 37 plants in 1947.
 She also noted planting the Wild Lily-of-the-Valley, Maianthemum canadense on the same dates.
 It is usually found in the eastern half of North America.
-It is known to exist in the wild in parts of Minnesota, being listed on the University of Minnesota's Annotated Checklist (Ref. #28C) but the DNR does not inventory it on the county surveys.
-Most wild specimens are near old gardens, cemetaries, etc.
+It is known to exist in the wild in parts of Minnesota, being listed on the University of Minnesota's Checklist (Ref. #28C) but the DNR does not inventory it on the county surveys.
+Most wild specimens are near old gardens, cemeteries, etc.

 Culpepper had this to say: “It is under the dominion of Mercury, and therefore it strengthens the brain, recruits a weak memory, and makes it strong again.
 The distilled water dropped into the eyes, helps inflammations there, as also that infirmity which they call pin and web.
 The spirit of the flowers distilled in wine, restoreth lost speech, helps the palsy, and is exceeding good in the apoplexy, and comforters the hearth and vital spirits.
 Gerrard saith, that the flowers being close stopped up in a glass, put into an ant-hill, and taken away again a month after, ye shall find a liquor in the glass, which being outwardly applied helps the gout.”
 Nicolas Culpepper The English Physician (1652)